 - Visit GetMyPaymentIL.org, a website run by local nonprofits, to learn more about how to file your taxes for free, get your Recovery Rebate Credit, or how to get a higher EITC if you earned less in 2020 than in 2019.
 They have a hotline (888-553-9777) for people without computer access.

 - In Chicago, Ladder Up offers free tax assistance to eligible families.
 For most families, their annual tax refund is the biggest infusion of income of the year.
 Ladder Up also has pro bono attorneys available for more complicated tax situations.

 If you have not already received your stimulus check(s) and need help, visit GetMyPaymentIL.org or call the hotline at 888-553-9777.
-You don’t need to earn money to be eligible and some people who weren’t eligible before are now.
+You don’t need to have an income to be eligible and some people who weren’t eligible for previous stimulus checks are now.
 You can also check to see if you are eligible on the website.
-It is better to wait for your stimulus payments than to take out a loan.
+It is better to wait for your stimulus payments, if possible, than to take out a loan.